 The right-of-use asset is subsequently measured at cost less accumulated depreciation and any accumulated impairment losses, and adjust for any remeasurement of the lease liabilities.
 The right-of-use asset is depreciated using the straight-line method from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
 If expects to exercise a purchase option, the right-of-use asset is depreciated over the useful life of the underlying asset.
+The depreciation starts from the commencement date of the underlying asset.
 The policy for the recognition and measurement of impairment losses is in accordance with Note 3.16(b).